csoeller/PYME-extra-sample-data/data/3D RyR-surface DNA-PAINT/README.md

 # 3D (biplane) surface RyR DNA-PAINT data set #

 This is a region from a DNA-PAINT RyR data set.
 We include a recipe (YAML file) that corrects for drift using the fiducial present in the data.
+A final module selects for a region of interest (select data source ROI).

 # Sample and acquisition information: #